krishaamer/green-filter-research/research/literature/sustainability.md

 ### Policy Context {#policy-context}

+-   Politics matter.
+In Brazil, deforesation fell 60% in 1 year, based on remote satellite reconnaissance, after the election of a more pro-environment leadership Watts (2023).

 -   European Parliament (2022) proposal “On 30 March 2022, the European Commission put forward a proposal for a regulation establishing a general framework for setting eco-design requirements for sustainable products, repealing rules currently in force which concentrate on energy-related products only.”

 -   Anon. (n.d.c) report: The EU has a ***taxonomy of environmentally sustainable economic activities*** published by the Technical Expert Group (TEG) on sustainable finance.

 -   Virginijus Sinkevičius, EU Commissioner for the Environment, Oceans and Fisheries, is quoted as describing eco-design “respects the boundaries of our planet” European Commission (2022a)

 -   The proposal for a Nature Restoration Law by the European Commission requiring member countries to restore 20% of EU’s degraded ecosystems by 2030 and full restoration by 2050 has not yet passed Anon.
 (2023d) and is facing a backlash David Pinto (2023).

 -   Manzardo et al. (2021) **(need access!)**

 -   Iñarra et al. (2022) **(need access!)**

 -   Munaro, Tavares and Bragança (2022) **(need access!)**

 -   Bassani et al. (2022) **(need access!)**

 -   Van Doorsselaer (2022) **(need access!)**

 -   de Otazu et al. (2022) **Life Cycle Assessment and environmental impact analysis are needed to provide eco-design scenarios.**

 -   Nuez, Ruiz-García and Osorio (2022) shows how electric vehicles may increase CO2 emissions in some areas, such as Canary Islands, where electricity production is polluting.

 -   Rossi, Cappelletti and Germani (2022) shows how introducing sustainability early in the design process and providing scenarios where sustainability is a metric, it’s possible to achieve more eco-friendly designs.

 -   Tiernan et al. (2022) microplastics are a real concern

 -   Arranz, Sena and Kwong (2022) developing circular economy is really complex

 -   Cheba et al. (2022)

 -   Ruiz-Pastor et al. (2022)

 -   Miyoshi et al. (2022) takes the example of ink toner bottles and shows in a case study how standardized compatibility between older and newer systems can save resources and results in sustainability savings.

 Again, AI has the potential to provide the parameters for sustainability.